Michellebagot/GoTrail/README.md

 ### How to clone

-To clone this repository, within your terminal, navigate to an appropriate directory and use the command
+To clone this repository, within your terminal, navigate to an appropriate directory and use the commands

 ```
 git clone https://github.com/Michellebagot/GoTrail
+cd GoTrail
 ```

-### How to install dependencies
+### Dependencies

 The following dependences are required for this project

-- flutter:
-    * sdk: flutter
+- flutter

+To install Flutter, follow the official [Flutter installation instructions](https://docs.flutter.dev/get-started/install).

 - cupertino_icons: ^1.0.6
 - flutter_map: ^6.1.0